jsantiago611/firefox-styled/src/pages/index.md

     type: grid_section
   - type: grid_section
     title: >-
       Finding the right insurance agent can be tough.
-That's why we're providing dependable insurance that protects 100 families each year.
+That's why we are providing dependable insurance that protects 100 families each year.
     subtitle: ''
     grid_items:
       - type: grid_item